raotnameh/Robust_ASR/librispeech/README.md

-# Librispeech Data Normalisation For ASR
+# Librispeech Data and Data Normalisation For ASR

-This branch can be utilized to create normalized CSVs for the librispeech datasets.
+This directory contains [Librispeech](https://www.openslr.org/12) data csvs and python files for preprocessing the librispeech data to our use case.

 ## CSV Data